f4exb/sdrdaemon/README.md

       - Mixer gain: _9 dB_
       - VGA gain: _6 dB_
       - Decimation: 2^_5_ = 32; thus stream sample rate is 312.5 kHz
-      - Position of center frequency: _0_ is infradyne (decimation around -fc/4)
+      - Position of center frequency: _0_ is infra-dyne (decimation around -fc/4)
   - HackRF: `./sdrdaemon -t hackrf -I 192.168.1.3 -D 9090 -c freq=433970000,srate=3200000,lgain=32,vgain=24,bwfilter=1.75,decim=3,fcpos=1`
     - Use HackRF device #0
     - Destination address for the data is: `192.168.1.3`
     - Using UDP port `9090` for the data (it is the default anyway)
     - Using TCP port `9091` to listen to configuration commands (it is the default anyway)
     - Startup configuration: